SuttonJack/react-phone-number-input/README.md

 To check whether a country code is supported, use [`isSupportedCountry()`](#issupportedcountrycountry-string-boolean) function.

+## TypeScript

+This library comes with TypeScript "typings".
+If you happen to find any bugs in those, create an issue.

 ## GitHub

 On March 9th, 2020, GitHub, Inc. silently [banned](https://medium.com/@catamphetamine/how-github-blocked-me-and-all-my-libraries-c32c61f061d3) my account (erasing all my repos, issues and comments) without any notice or explanation.
 Because of that, all source codes had to be promptly moved to [GitLab](https://gitlab.com/catamphetamine/react-phone-number-input).
 GitHub repo is now deprecated, and the latest source codes can be found on GitLab, which is also the place to report any issues.